 The Past, Present and Future of Electric Motorcycles

 electric motorcycleElectric cars have gotten all the attention lately, but they’re far from the only vehicles that run on electricity.
 In fact, the first electric motorcycle appeared in the pages of over 100 years ago.
 However, like early electric cars, they were basically forgotten once gasoline became cheap and easy to get.
-Now that gas is expensive and people realize that using it is hard on the environment, there is renewed interest in the concept of using electricity to power vehicles of all sorts.
+Now that gas is expensive and people realize that using it is hard on the environment, there is renewed interest in the concept of using electricity to vehicles of all sorts.

 Lack of need is the prime reason for the many years that electric motorcycle concepts were basically ignored, according to BikeBandit motorcycle parts company.
 This has caused electric bikes to lag behind their gas-powered counterparts in terms of being able to deliver what consumers want.
 Engineers are working hard to catch up and are developing solutions that provide decent running times and speeds.
 Here are some of the electric cycles on the market today: